-In some European countries, such as France or Germany, there is a secondary publication right allowing researchers to make the full text of their article available in open access in a non-profit repository after an embargo period if their research has been financed by public funds.
+In some European countries, such as France or Germany, there is a secondary publication right which allows researchers to make the full text of their article openly accessible in a non-profit repository after an embargo period if their research has been funded by public money.
 There is no such right in the Swiss copyright law, which makes it particularly necessary for authors to retain some of their rights if they want to be able to self-archive.

-It is strongly recommended to read the agreement before signing it and to think about the rights you may wish to keep.
-To make it easier for you, you can use an author addendum such as the SPARC addendum.
-It may, for instance, allow you to change the embargo period according to the requirements of your funder.
+It is strongly recommended that you read the agreement before you sign it and to think about the rights you want to retain.
+To make things easier, you can use an author's addendum such as the SPARC addendum.
+For example, it may allow you to change the embargo period to suit your funder's requirements.

-If you did not keep certain rights that you need, you can ask permission from your publisher.
+If you have not retained certain rights that you need, you can ask your publisher for permission.